ai404/sim_calibration_duckietown/README.md

 ```

 #### Shut down the container
-Control-C in the currently running container.
+Control-C the currently running Jupyter notebook.
 Manually kill the docker containers if necessary with `docker ps` and `docker kill ![CONTAINER ID]`.

 ## Intrinsic Calibration